 Sanofi - GSK SARS-CoV-2 Vaccine Description

-Sanofi - GSK SARS-CoV-2 Vaccine candidate is a combination of innovative technologies to produce an adjuvanted SARS-CoV-2 vaccine to prevent COVID-19 disease.
+The Sanofi - GSK SARS-CoV-2 vaccine candidate is a combination of innovative technologies to produce a recombinant protein-based vaccine with an adjuvanted to prevent COVID-19 disease.

 The combination of a protein-based antigen together with an adjuvant is well-established and used in a number of vaccines available today.
 It can also improve the likelihood of delivering an effective vaccine that can be manufactured at scale.